 - Die Zeit - Bibliothek der 100 Bücher [1978-1984].
 The German weekly Die Zeit created a Library of 100 Books in the form of a series of essays, begun in 1978, lasting two years.
 The essays were compiled in a book.
 In 1984, an accompanying non-fiction list was published.
 Because it includes epic poetry, but not other poetry, and completely excludes theatre, these lists are not included.
 That said, they're certainly worthy of consultation.
 More recently, the same publication created a German-language canon of fifty works.
 A German-language Wikipedia page covers both of these projects.

-- Ian P McGreal, ed. - Great Literature of the Eastern World: The Major Works of Prose, Poetry and Drama From China, India, Japan, Korea and the Middle East; and Great Thinkers of the Eastern World: The Major Thinkers and the Philosophical and Religious Classics of China, India, Japan, Korea, and the World of Islam [1996; 1995], together, offer us a list considerably longer than it might initially seem, because of the inclusion of a multitude of works under many of the entries, especially when you get to the entries of modern Japanese writers like 'The Novels of Mishima Yukio'.
-The inclusion of many obscure, at times inaccessible (to me!) works also means that, while in the long run I'd like to include it, for now it's being set aside.
-As I cannot do the bibliographic research needed to collate this list with the others, to include it only partially would give users of the Greater Books site a misleading impression of the degree to which non-Western works are featured there.
+- Ian P McGreal, ed. - Great Literature of the Eastern World: The Major Works of Prose, Poetry and Drama From China, India, Japan, Korea and the Middle East ; and Great Thinkers of the Eastern World: The Major Thinkers and the Philosophical and Religious Classics of China, India, Japan, Korea, and the World of Islam , together, offer us a list considerably longer than it might initially seem, because of the inclusion of a multitude of works under many of the entries, especially when you get to the entries of modern Japanese writers like 'The Novels of Mishima Yukio'.
+The inclusion of many obscure, at times inaccessible (to English speakers in the United States, that is) works also means that, while in the long run we would like to include it, for now these books being set aside.
+We would not be able to ensure for the list the modicum of accuracy currently maintained at this site.
+Also, if we cannot do the bibliographic research needed to collate this list with the others, to include it only partially would give users of Greater Books a misleading impression of the degree to which non-Western works are featured.

-Note that, formally, McGreal, in 1995, considered the Thinkers volume to be a companion to his Great Thinkers of the Western World: The Major Ideas and Classic Works of More Than 100 Outstanding Western Philosophers, Physical and Social Scientists, Psychologists, Religious Writers, and Theologians , but for us that latter work is not pertinent to this project, being limited to non-fiction works.
-With the publication of the Literature volume, McGreal created another companion to the original Great Thinkers of the Eastern World.
+McGreal, in 1995, considered the Thinkers volume to be a companion to his Great Thinkers of the Western World: The Major Ideas and Classic Works of More Than 100 Outstanding Western Philosophers, Physical and Social Scientists, Psychologists, Religious Writers, and Theologians , but that latter work is not pertinent to Greater Books, being limited to non-fiction works.
+With the publication of the Literature volume, McGreal created a companion to Great Thinkers of the Eastern World that, with the two combined, allowed for a list to be derived from them.
 As he notes in the Preface to the former, "Some of the Eastern classics that one might expect to find in Great Literature of the Eastern World are not here only because they are philosophical/religious works prominently featured in this book's predecessor, Great Thinkers of the Eastern World [... which] emphasizes ideas and their place in philosophical and religious perspectives; the present volume concerns itself with expression of human experience through literature—through the use of images, recitals of significant events or moments, and reflection on what has happened in life" [original emphasis].
 A few works are discussed in both books, but the essays in each discuss different aspects of those works.

 An extra page is devoted to a transcription of the works as they are presented in the two books.